ogelbric/Tanzu-AVI-nxDC-nxCL-noAccessCloud/README.md

 # Tanzu-AVI-nxDC-nxCL-noAccessCloud

 This write up will center on a setup of vCenter with AVI enabling several vCenter Data Centers and vCenter Clusters with WCP (Tanzu TKGs).
 AVI in "No Access Mode" (https://avinetworks.com/docs/21.1/installing-avi-vantage-for-vmware-vcenter/#deploying-avi-vantage-in-read-and-no-access-mode).
-This is a rather lengthy write up since it describes a 3 cluster setup with eveery keystroke taken.
+This is a rather lengthy write up since it describes a 3 cluster setup with every keystroke taken.

 # The outcome (Spoiller allert!)